The Polar H7 chest belt

-Visit this site for a complete list of PM5 compatible heart rate chest belts.
+Visit this site for a complete list of other PM5 compatible heart rate chest belts.

 Knowing your heart rate zones can make your training more effective